 Inside diameters of commercially available patient tubes range from 3/16” to 9/32”.
 Poiseuille informs us that the larger the diameter, the more rapidly fluid will travel through the tube, and therefore, away from the patient.
 For the most effective suctioning, use patient tubing with the largest inside diameter (9/32”) for your battery powered portable suction device!

 2. Use a larger diameter suction catheter

 Now that you have maximized the effectiveness of your patient tubing, why would you settle for a restrictive suction tip?
 The most popular suction catheters have a very small inside diameter (approximately .14”).
-These suction tips are useful when suctioning blood and saliva, however, they are often ineffective when presented with thicker material such as tenacious mucous and vomitus.
-In fact, the standard suction tip used for oropharyngeal suction is often called a ‘tonsil tip’ because it is used during tonsillectomies where blood and mucous are the only materials encountered.
+These tips are useful when suctioning blood and saliva, however, they are often ineffective when presented with thicker material such as tenacious mucus and vomitus.
+In fact, the standard suction tip used for oropharyngeal suction is often called a ‘tonsil tip’ because it is used during tonsillectomies where blood and mucus are the only materials encountered.

 The final way to increase the performance of your battery-powered suction device is related to the maintenance and characteristics of batteries.
-As with all battery powered devices, a healthy and fully functioning battery is essential for the successful use of your battery-powered portable suction device.
+As with all battery-powered devices, a healthy and fully functioning battery is essential for the successful use of your battery-powered portable suction device.

-- Charge the device fully.
+- First, charge the device fully.

-- If the device stops or slows during the 15 minute run, replace the battery with a battery at full capacity to maximize the performance of your battery powered portable suction device.
+If the device stops or slows during the 15 minute run, replace the battery with one that is fully charged.